I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 The cheekbone definition alone gets me every time.
 And the jawline.
 I’m not saying it’s a facelift but I am saying it’s the closest thing to a facelift I’ve found that I can do in my bathroom before my first cup of coffee.

-The half-face test was what fully sold me.
+The half-face test was what fully sold me early on.
 I did a full lymphatic drainage session on only one side of my face and the difference was immediately visible.
-The side I treated had more defined cheekbones and a more snatched jawline.
+The treated side had more defined cheekbones and a more snatched jawline.
 The untreated side was noticeably rounder and puffier.
-I stood there staring in my mirror like okay.
-This is the real deal.
+I stood there staring in my mirror like, okay.
+This is real.

 The ZIIP App and Treatment Options

-The app is actually good and that matters a lot here because the device is only as useful as the software behind it.
-You connect your ZIIP HALO 2.0 to the app via Bluetooth and it unlocks your full treatment menu.
+The app is actually good, and that matters a lot here because the device is only as useful as the software behind it.
+You connect your ZIIP HALO 2.0 via Bluetooth and it unlocks your full treatment menu.

-Some of the treatments I use most: the instant facial, lymphatic drainage, and collagen booster.
-Each one has a guided video with a person walking you through the movements in real time, telling you exactly where to place the device and when to move it.
-It’s clear, easy to follow, and not annoying.
+The ones I use most: the instant facial, lymphatic drainage, and collagen booster.
+Each has a guided video with someone walking you through the movements in real time, telling you exactly where to place the device and when to move it.
+Clear, easy to follow, not annoying.

-After a few sessions it becomes muscle memory and you can basically do the whole thing on autopilot while half-watching something on your phone.
+After a few sessions it becomes muscle memory and you can basically do the whole thing on autopilot while half-watching something else.

 ZIIP Electric Complex Gel (Best for Beginners)